 - Use a slow cooker.
 Chili, chicken noodle soup and lentil soup are all great options for a baby-friendly meal that can also be made in the slow cooker.
 Just use a slotted spoon for your baby’s portion since it’s easier for your baby to eat with his fingers without all of the liquid.

 - Have baby-friendly sides on hand.
 If your side dish isn’t baby-friendly, have sides on hand in the pantry and freezer for a simple swap.
-For example, you can give your baby unsweetened applesauce instead of apple slices or frozen veggies instead of carrot sticks.
+For example, you can give your baby unsweetened applesauce instead of apple slices or cooked frozen veggies instead of carrot sticks.

 - Serve steamed or canned fish, such as tuna or salmon.
 The good fats in these fish are great for your baby’s brain development.
 When buying canned tuna, choose canned light tuna packed in water.